LLNL/deepopt/docs/user_guide/acquisition_functions.md

 There are currently four acquisition functions available for single-fidelity optimization: Expected Improvement (EI), Noisy Expected Improvement (NEI), Knowledge Gradient (KG), and Max Value Entropy (MaxValEntropy).
 The last two (KG & Max Value Entropy) are also available for multi-fidelity optimization.
 These acquisition functions are built around the associated [BoTorch acquisition functions](https://botorch.org/api/acquisition.html#acquisitionfunction): qExpectedImprovement, qNoisyExpectedImprovement, qKnowledgeGradient, and qMaxValueEntropy.
 We briefly describe the strengths and weaknesses of each acquisition.

 ## EI
 This is one of the simplest acquisition functions for Bayesian optimization.
 It selects points that optimize improvement over the best function value found thus far (weighted by the probability of achieving such improvement).
-The interpretation is straightforward, but EI tends favor exploitation over exploration and can get stuck near local optima.
+The interpretation is straightforward, but EI tends to favor exploitation over exploration and can get stuck near local optima.

 ## NEI
 This adapts EI to problems that are noisy (strong fluctuations in the objective function).
 The major change from EI is that NEI measures improvement over the best surrogate value (rather than objective function value) among points selected thus far.
 This allows NEI to avoid getting thrown off by noise, since the surrogate will generally be much smoother than the objective function.